mattwach/rpncalc/README.md

     cat sketch_input_example.txt | ./rpn > sketch_output_example.txt
     cat skecth_output_example.txt | ./rpn

-The above works but it not too useful as-is, but there is potential to make it useful.
+The above may not seem useful as-is, but there is potential to make it useful.
 One example that's quite useful is using `vim` with `rpncalc` sketch mode.
 The basic recipe is.